-In late 2019, we fulfilled our commitment to ensuring that, by 2020, Fabergé would adhere to the highest industry sustainability standards by achieving certified member status of the Responsible Jewellery Council ("RJC").
-To comply, a third-party auditor conducted a limited audit of the due diligence of Fabergé's supply chain and part of the ongoing process and conditions of RJC membership is to undertake third-party due diligence of suppliers to meet the RJC's supply chain requirements, including seeking clarity regarding:
+Fabergé achieved certified member status of the Responsible Jewellery Council ("RJC"), the highest jewellery, gemstone and watch industry sustainability standard, in February 2020.
+The certification is valid for three years.
+To comply, a third-party auditor conducted an audit of Fabergé's due diligence of suppliers to meet the RJC's supply chain requirements, including seeking clarity regarding: